Anagipura/ATM-system/README.md

 Simple ATM system using C language

 User can check the account balance, Withdraw money, and Deposit money.
-New balance of the account after every transaction will stored in the balance.txt file.
+New balance of the account after every transaction will be stored in the balance.txt file.